-Are there electrical outlets on the gulet, and what adaptors do we need?
+Are there electrical outlets on the gulet, and what adapters do we need?

 Can it be noisy at night during a gulet cruise?
 Should I bring earplugs?

 On our gulet cruises, we often spend nights anchored in remote coves and bays, either as the only boat present or along with few others.
-During those nights, the only prevalent noises are the lapping of the waves, the hypnotic but unobtrusive creaking of the wooden hull, and now and then the blowing of the wind.
+Traditional wooden boats do make sounds; you may hear the wind whooshing through the rigging, the waves lapping against the side of the boat, ropes stretching, the crew getting up to make your breakfast etc. Sometimes the gulet may begin moving early in the morning and the generator will come on before breakfast to enable cooking and to provide hot water.
 As well as the peace and quiet and proximity to nature, nights out in bays have the advantage of allowing guests more swimming opportunities, both in the evening and early the following morning.

 Other nights are spent moored in small ports or marinas.
 The frequency of such nights depends on the itinerary in question (some have more harbour nights than others) as well as the weather.
-Our Greek island cruises typically include more harbour stays than the itineraries along the Turkish coast - but the lovely island port towns and villages are most definitely a highlight on those trips.
 Nights in harbour can be a little warmer, because towns are generally warmer and there is less opportunity for a through breeze.
 They can also be noisier than nights in bays with a range of potential noise sources, ranging from chatting on neighbouring boats to shore traffic and music etc. from local restaurants and bars, even occasional concerts.
-Harbour nights offer many advantages: the opportunity to stretch one’s legs and go ashore for a stroll or for shopping, or to enjoy a coffee or glass of local wine before or after dinner, the chance to observe town or village life, and to admire the often highly picturesque port scenery (e.g. in the Greek islands).
+Harbour nights offer many advantages: the opportunity to stretch one’s legs and go ashore for a stroll or for shopping, or to enjoy a coffee or glass of local wine before or after dinner, the chance to observe town or village life, and to admire the often highly picturesque port scenery.
 We try where possible to offer a mix of nights in harbour and out in bays so our guests get a full and rounded experience.
 If you are concerned about noise, are a very light sleeper or habitually use earplugs, we recommend you bring ear plugs with you for your own comfort.